drkblog/static-site/content/page/privacy.en.md

 While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
 Personally identifiable information may include, but is not limited to, your email address, name, phone number, postal address, other information ("Personal Information").

-We collect this information for the purpose of providing the Service, identifying and communicating with you, responding to your requests/inquiries, servicing your purchase orders, and improving our services.
+We collect this information for the purpose of providing the Service, identifying and communicating with you, responding to your requests/inquiries, personalizing your experience on our website, and improving our services.
+We also collect the information for the purpose of our legitimate interests in maintaining and managing our website and ensuring its security

 ## Log Data